Area Laboratories - Patheon Office small

 But more people together doesn’t always lead to increased efficiencies and outputs.
 And the past few years taught us that a remote model is a viable option for office workers who can be just as productive collaborating from anywhere.
 That’s why creating hybrid-style environments has become so popular in the design process.
 But if that's the case, why shouldn’t they work for laboratories too?

 As a matter of fact, they do.
-Throughout 2022, more and more labs were relying on cloud-based technology to facilitate long-distance collaboration, faster drug development and other types of R&D. That’s because it’s quicker, more secure and allows for agile ways of working.
+Throughout 2022, more and more labs were relying on cloud-based technology to facilitate long-distance collaboration, faster drug development and other types of R&D. The future of the laboratory workspace design, like offices, is hybrid.
+That’s because it’s quicker, more secure and allows for agile ways of working.
 Crucially, it can centralise vast amounts of data which has countless benefits for researchers around the world, e.g. allowing multiple scientists to interact, share data and unlock new ways of advancing research - all across multiple time zones.

 But this isn’t the only tech that’s transforming the way researchers work.
 Technology has revolutionised the way scientists conduct research, and laboratory design has evolved to seamlessly integrate these advancements.
 From automated systems to data analytics tools, laboratories are increasingly equipped with cutting-edge technology to streamline workflows, enhance data collection and analysis, and improve safety protocols.